-As a parent the time has been flying by, somehow I’ve been a mom for over fifteen years now.
+As a parent the time has been flying by, somehow I’ve been a mom for over sixteen years now.
 I’ve seen a lot in those years, both good and bad.
 I’ve learned a lot of lessons and have so many more yet to learn.
 Every person has a parent, whether that parent is present or not.
 Somehow God saw fit for me to be a mom (with His MUCH needed guidance every single day) and raise two beautiful daughters.

 That means the other 67% of the population do have fathers in their life, in some way.
 And as we all know with divorce rates as extreme as they are, that likely around 50% of that population are children in a split and/or blended home.
 I find my own family in this category, and I’m sure a good number of you can relate to these statistics.
 This statistic only increases more per divorce and breakup.

-There are almost 25 million fatherless children who won’t have a dad to wish happy father’s day to today or see every other weekend, or who will go to their games or school musicals, or celebrate birthdays with them.
+There are almost 25 million fatherless children who won’t have a dad to wish happy father’s day to or see (at least) every other weekend, or who will go to their games or school musicals, or celebrate birthdays with them.
 Nor a father to say how proud they are, or tell them that they are loved.

 And Dads, just in case you need to hear it, you matter and you are appreciated.
-Your involvement and presence are worth more than you know; you ARE a needed asset in your child(ren)’ life.
+Your involvement and presence are worth more than you know; you ARE a needed asset in your child(ren)’s life.
 My prayer for you today is that God gives you the wisdom, insight, ability, compassion, and knowledge to pour into your children.